Replica 1: Development

 The first commercial revision of the Replica 1 came with a separate Serial I/O card.
-This allowed programs written on or for the Replica 1 to be stored on the hard drive of any common PC.
+This made it possible to store programs written on or for the Replica 1 on the hard drive of any common PC.
 This was needed because the Replica 1 had no other means of program storage, since cassette drives (the Apple I's storage device) are in short supply.
 The I/O card can also be attached to original Apple I computers.

 Apple had no objection to the project since Wozniak had given his approval and the design is technically Wozniak's alone since it predates the company itself.
 Apple had previously released all materials regarding the Apple I to the Apple I Owners Club.

 Original

 The Replica 1 was first introduced to the market between 2003, and 2005.
 It was always provided both as a build-it-yourself kit as well as pre-assembled.
 Power was provided via a 12 pin connector compatible with a PC/XT power supply.
 Input could be from an ASCII-style keyboard as used in Apple, the more commonly available standard PC keyboard connected via PS/2-style connector, or a terminal or terminal emulator connected via the optional add-on piggy-back serial card.
 AVR microcontrollers were used both for the video control circuitry and keyboard interface.

 There was a special connector electrically compatible with the Apple 1 interface but which required an expansion card to provide the correct physical interface.
 The board also contained a small breadboard area where custom circuitry and components could be fitted.
 An example of use of the breadboard area is Tranter's automatic power-on-reset modification using a 555 timer chip.

 As well as the Woz (Note: The monitor is named after Steve Wozniak who designed the Apple 1 and wrote the Machine code monitor in 256 bytes of code) monitor, the Replica 1 included (integer) Apple I BASIC in ROM to allow quick and easy programming.

 Memory was provided by a 32K byte 62256 static RAM Chip.
 (Note: The original Apple I included a mere 4K bytes of dynamic RAM by default, the dynamic RAM being cheaper but more difficult to implement successfully.
 In the 25 years between 1976 and 2003, RAM prices had decreased dramatically and the cost and simplicity of the use of a single 32K static RAM would be in spirit of the Replica 1 design philosophy.)